daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

 Navigate to the "Domain Name Servers," then to "Custom resource records."
 Enter the desired name (jupyterlab, econlab, etc.).
 Then enter the IP4 address of your instance.

-:warning: This will take up to 48 hours to update and begin serving as a functioning URL. :warning:
+:bulb: This will take up to 48 hours to update and begin serving as a functioning URL.

+:bulb: It is still necessary to add `:8000` to the address of your jupyter Hub.
+It is also feasible to use a reverse proxy, e.g. nginx, to reroute network traffics to your URL to the JupyterHub, see [below](#secure-lab).

 #### Secure Your Lab <a name="secure-lab"></a>
 The following instructions will allow the inclusion of "https://" in your lab address, ensuring the security needed to utilize GitHub authorizations and sign-ins.